microsoft/MSIX-PackageSupportFramework/README.md

  The default PSF value for stopOnScriptError is false.
 This configuration item can be specified on a per exe basis.

 If `stopOnScriptError` is either false or not defined the behavior is to run the application and endingScript (if defined) even if there is an error with the starting script.
-`stopOnScriptError` is not supported when the scripts are running asynchronosly.
+`stopOnScriptError` is not supported when the scripts are running asynchronous.

 #### Determining what constitutes an error for scripts.
 PSF does not alter the Error Action Preference for powershell.
 If you need to treat non-terminating errors as terminating errors please change the Error Action Preference in each